 In Stage 2 liver cancer, the solitary tumour has started to grow into the blood vessels that permeate the liver organ.

 Stage 3 liver cancer is normally subdivided into 2 further stages:

 Like the earlier stage, there are two sub-stages here:

-Depending on your cancer specialist, a different staging system may be used to describe the progression of your hepatobiliary cancer.
+Depending on your liver cancer specialist, a different staging system may be used to describe the progression of your hepatobiliary cancer.
 This is called the TNM staging system: